me-manu/gammaALPs/README.rst

 gammaALPs
 =========

-Python packages to calculate the conversion probabilty between photons and axions / axionlike particles in various astrophysical magnetic fields.
+Python packages to calculate the conversion probability between photons and axions / axion-like particles in various astrophysical magnetic fields.

 Prerequisites
 -------------